Migrate recurring payments

 1. The sender (you) logs into their Stripe account and navigates to the Customers page.

-3. In the Copy Method field, click Copy all customers.
+3. In the Copy Method field, select Copy all customers.

-4. Enter the account ID (acct_xxxx) of the recipient account (i.e. the Slate Payments deposit account ID from your database and click Continue.
+4. Enter the account ID (acct_xxxx) of the recipient account (that is, the Slate Payments deposit account ID from your database).

-6. After successfully sharing the data with the recipient, the sender (i.e. you) can see the pending copy request at the top of the Customers page.
+7. After successfully sharing the data with the recipient, the sender (you) can see the pending copy request at the top of the Customers page.

-After these steps are done, we will create the relevant mapping files (to correlate old vs new customer_IDs) and share instructions / next steps for setting up the new recurring gifts in Slate.
-Typically, this will follow the steps outlined in this separate article.
+We will then create the relevant mapping files to correlate old and new customer_IDs and share next steps to set up new recurring gifts in Slate.
+Typically, this follows the steps outlined in Importing Recurring Gifts.

 Was this article helpful?